Interstate Wildlife Violator Compact: History

 The concept of a wildlife violator compact was first advanced in the early 1980s by member states in the Western Association of Fish and Wildlife Agencies.
-Law enforcement administrators and Wildlife Commissioners from several states began discussing the idea of a compact based on the format of the existing Driver License Compact and Non-Resident Violator Compacts, both of these related to motor vehicle operator licensing and enforcement.
+Law enforcement administrators and Wildlife Commissioners from several states began discussing the idea of a compact modeled on the formats of the existing Driver License Compact and Non-Resident Violator Compacts, both of which relate to motor vehicle operator licensing and enforcement.

-In 1985 draft compacts were developed independently in Colorado and Nevada.
-Subsequently, these drafts were merged and the Interstate Wildlife Violator Compact was created.
-During the 1989 Legislative session compact legislation was passed into law in Colorado, Nevada and Oregon.
+In 1985, draft compacts were developed independently in Colorado and Nevada.
+Subsequently, these drafts were merged, and the Interstate Wildlife Violator Compact was created.
+During the 1989 Legislative session, compact legislation was passed into law in Colorado, Nevada, and Oregon.
 These three states formed the nucleus of the compact.

 Concept

-The compact creates reciprocity among member states for purposes of hunting, fishing, and trapping license suspensions.
-In most instances, when a resident of a Compact state ("home state") commits a wildlife violation in another member state ("charging state"), the officer in the charging state can treat the non-resident violator as though he/she were a resident - issuing a citation and releasing him/her on personal recognizance.
-If the violator fails to comply with the citation, the charging state may request the violator's home state to suspend hunting privileges until the violator complies with the terms of the ticket.
-If the violator is convicted, he/she will be entered into the Compact database.
+The compact establishes reciprocity among member states for suspensions of hunting, fishing, and trapping licenses.
+In most instances, when a resident of a Compact state ("home state") commits a wildlife violation in another member state ("charging state"), the officer in the charging state can treat the non-resident violator as though they were a resident - issuing a citation and releasing them on personal recognizance.
+If the violator fails to comply with the citation, the charging state may request the violator's home state to suspend the violator's hunting privileges until the violator complies with the terms of the citation.
+If the violator is convicted, they will be entered into the Compact database.
 The home state and all member states may treat the conviction as though it occurred in their own state for purposes of license suspension.

 Benefits

-The Compact reduces poaching through reciprocal recognition of license suspensions which reduces interstate wildlife violator movement.
-Previous to the Compact, a poacher could lose their license and simply cross state lines with no penalty.
-They would have to lose their license in each state in order for penalties to take effect.
-With the Compact, poachers caught poaching in a participating state, he/she will be held accountable for his/her actions across any participating state.
+The compact reduces poaching by facilitating reciprocal recognition of license suspensions, thereby reducing interstate movement of wildlife violators.
+Before the compact, a poacher could lose their license and still cross state lines with no penalty.
+They would have to lose their license in each state for the penalties to take effect.
+With the compact, poachers caught poaching in a participating state will be held accountable for their actions across all participating states.

-The Compact streamlines the process for dealing with non-resident violators, conserving valuable state resources and enhancing efficiency of services.
-There are fewer arrests because officers can cite-and-release non-residents, thereby reducing the burden on jail facilities and courts.
-In addition, since a non-resident offender is subject to license suspension in his/her state home state for failure to comply with a citation, he/she has the same incentive to comply as a resident - reducing failure-to-appear cases.
+The Compact streamlines the process for dealing with non-resident violators, conserving valuable state resources and enhancing service efficiency.
+There are fewer arrests because officers can cite and release non-residents, thereby reducing the burden on jail facilities and courts.
+In addition, since a non-resident offender is subject to license suspension in their home state for failure to comply with a citation, they have the same incentive to comply as a resident, reducing failure-to-appear cases.